 Some banks offer pay-per-use overdraft protection in which you pay a fee only when your account is overdrawn.
-In this case, you avoid the monthly fixed fee, however, interest still applies on your outstanding balance.
+In this case, you avoid the monthly fixed fee; however, interest still applies to your outstanding balance.

 Overdraft Protection Fee vs. NSF Fee

 The monthly overdraft protection fee is around $5.
 Pay-per-use fees are similar.
-If you anticipate going into overdraft more than once per month, a monthly overdraft protection subscription is cheaper.
+A monthly overdraft protection subscription is cheaper if you anticipate going into overdraft more than once per month.

-The annual interest rate charged by banks on overdraft balance is up to 22%.
+The annual interest rate charged by banks on overdraft balances is up to 22%.

-Assuming your outstanding overdraft balance is $300 and it takes you 2 weeks (14 days) to pay up, at a 21% annual interest rate, you will be charged $2.42 in interest.
-Your total fee for overdraft protection is going to be approximately $7.42 (i.e. $5 monthly fee + $2.42).
+Assuming your outstanding overdraft balance is $300, and it takes you two weeks (14 days) to pay up, at a 21% annual interest rate, you will be charged $2.42 in interest.
+Your total fee for overdraft protection will be approximately $7.42 (i.e. $5 monthly fee + $2.42).

 On the other hand, NSF fees cost between $45 and $48 per occasion.

-If you pay off your outstanding balances quickly, it is cheaper to opt for overdraft protection in lieu of paying $48 per strike!
+If you pay off your outstanding balances quickly, opting for overdraft protection is cheaper than paying $48 per strike!